— WORKPLACE TRAINING & EDUCATION

 This isn't just a wellness initiative.
 It's a retention and performance strategy.

-Menopause affects employees between ages 45 and 55 — the same years many women are at the absolute peak of their professional lives.
-They carry the institutional knowledge, the leadership experience, the mentorship relationships, and the judgment that organizations run on.
+Perimenopause can begin as early as the mid to late 30s, and menopause typically occurs between ages 45 and 55 — the same years many women are at the absolute peak of their professional lives.
+They carry the institutional knowledge, the leadership experience, the mentorship relationships, and the judgment that organizations run on

 When menopause goes unsupported, organizations don't lose them all at once.
 They lose them gradually — through disengagement, reduced hours, pulled-back ambition, and quiet exits that never get attributed to the real cause.